-August 8th and 9th, 2020
+August 8th-23rd, 2020

-August 8th and 9th, 2020
+August 8th-23rd, 2020

-Over the past few months, the Emerald Mountain Epic (EME) team worked diligently to exhaust all possible avenues, developing comprehensive mitigation plans, and communicating with the appropriate City and County authorities in an effort to put on a race that would be safe for both our participants and our community.
 After careful consideration, we’ve come to the conclusion that we would not be able to host the EME in a way that will both garner support from our local officials and still allow us to maintain our original mission of hosting Steamboat’s premier single trace race experience.
 Ultimately, protecting the health and safety of the racers, as well as our community members, is the most important race we are in this summer, and one we all must win!

-While that might be hard for you to hear, there is good news!
+While that might be hard to hear, there is good news!
 Knowing that this was always a possibility, we have been preparing for this scenario and are excited to announce the 2020 Emerald Mountain Epic, presented by Honey Stinger, Premier Virtual experience!
 Through our virtual experience, the event will still support two amazing local non-profits, Partners in Routt County and Routt County Riders!

 You can expect singletrack….lots of it.
 Beginning at the Howelsen Hill Ski Area in the heart of Steamboat Springs, the course takes an extended tour deep into the beautiful backcountry of Routt County before returning to the transition/finish area.
 Racers wind through open meadows, aspen forests and wild sage gardens offering incredible views of the surrounding peaks and valleys.
 It is a 50+ mile race composed of two 26.2 mile loops, 100% on dirt and 90% on singletrack.